altthought/checkJIRA/README.md

 ## Limitations

-- if Jenkins server uses a self-signed SSL cert you must disable SSL checks
 - the ticket must be mentioned in a commit on that feature/bugfix branch
    - i.e. dev performs `git commit -m 'JA-#### <commit description>'`
    - _Note: only needs to be mentioned in a single commit_